 So, what’s the business lesson here?
 Leadership ignored warning signs, moved too fast without a strategy or clear view of what was in their path, and when disaster hit, they were unprepared to handle it.
-Your iceberg could be an economic downturn, a disruptive new technology, or — quite likely — unyielding competitors coming for your market share.
+Your iceberg could be a pandemic, an economic downturn, a disruptive new technology, or unyielding competitors coming for your market share.
 But there’s hope.
-After all, every business face threats — it’s how you respond to them that seals your fate.
+After all, every business faces threats — it’s how you respond to them that seals your fate.

 Threats to your business

-Are you aware of the icebergs that lay ahead?
+Are you aware of the icebergs that may lay ahead in your path?
 Are you asking the right questions, making the hard decisions, and taking dramatic action to steer your organization away from disaster?
-These threats can weaken your business and leave you exposed.
-Each, on its own, may be survivable, but when combined, they could bring you down if you’re unprepared:
+We don’t always know what’s coming next, but we do know more disruptions are inevitable.
+These threats can weaken your business, leave you exposed, and bring you down if you’re unprepared:

 - Competitive pressure.
 Your competition may be right behind you, increasing pricing pressures and squeezing your margins so thin that one wrong move could push you into the red.
-As Andy Grove says, “Business success contains the seeds of its own destruction.
-The more successful you are, the more people want a chunk of your business, and then another chunk, and then another, until there is nothing left.”
-And they’re not just coming for your market share; they could be poaching your top talent, too.
+They could also be adapting faster than you, making the strategic transformations necessary to survive the next global disaster.
+Your competition is coming for more than just your market share; they could be poaching your top talent, too.

-- Service model changes and technological advances.
+- Service model changes & technological advances.
 New developments in your industry, including changes in technology can make your product or service obsolete.
-They can also make it easier to produce your product or service, so if you’re not aware of the latest developments, others in the market could start providing offerings faster, better, and for less money, leaving you in the dust.
+They can also make it easier to produce your product or service, so if you’re not evolving your technology, others in the market could start providing offerings faster, better, and for less money, leaving you in the dust.

 - The next economic downturn.
 Nobody knows for sure when the next economic downturn will arrive, but trust that it’s coming eventually.
-When it hits, it could impede your growth.
-If your customers’ growth is stalled and orders are reduced, can your business withstand that?
-What if your suppliers’ financial health is impacted and deliveries of key materials are at risk?
-Do you have alternatives?
-An economic slowdown can have cumulative negative effects beyond just sluggish consumption.
+Whether it’s a global natural disaster, another crisis like we saw in 2008, or some other major disruption, it could impede your growth or completely tank your organization.
+Have you learned how long your business can survive when your customers’ growth is stalled and orders are reduced?
+Have you made strategy changes to handle the fallout when your suppliers’ financial health is impacted and deliveries of key materials are at risk?

 Prepare for challenges to your business

-What are you doing to evaluate your strategic position and reach your full potential?
+What are you doing to evaluate your strategic position and prepare for the next disruption?
 Let’s start with some business school basics: When’s the last time you conducted a SWOT analysis?
 What are your strengths, weaknesses, opportunities, and threats?
 Awareness is key — if you’re not aware of where the icebergs are (and the fact that much of their volume is invisible from the surface) you won’t recognize that an update to your business model is necessary until it’s too late.

 Even if you do conduct a SWOT analysis, you might still get hit with a threat you didn’t predict.
 If that happens, you’ll need a strategy in place to make sure the problem isn’t compounded by mismanagement.
 Stress testing your financial plans can help you maintain positive financial health and remain resilient.